-The Council expects that a household would be granted a further fixed term tenancy towards the end of their current tenancy unless there has been a significant material change which affects their housing requirements which may include:
+The Council expects that a household would be granted a further fixed term tenancy towards the end of their current tenancy unless there has been a significant material change which affects their housing requirements, which may include:

-- The household has become smaller and they are under-occupying their current home by one bedroom or more; - There has been a significant relative increase in income which negates any need for social housing; - The property has become unsuitable for the household's need due to major adaptations or accessibility features that are not longer needed.
+- The household has become smaller and the household is under-occupying their current home by one bedroom or more; - There has been a significant relative increase in income which negates any need for social housing;

+• The property has become unsuitable for the household's need due to major adaptations or accessibility features which are no longer needed.

-The Council expects tenancy breaches such as anti-social behaviour, damage, unauthorised adaptations and rent arrears to be managed through existing mechanisms and not by ending fixed term tenancies.
-The Council expects tenants to be supported by the Registered Providers to successfully maintain their tenancies, either by their own staff or by referrals to appropriate partner agencies such as floating support.
+The Council expects tenancy breaches such as anti-social behaviour, damage, unauthorised works and rent arrears to be managed through existing mechanisms and not by ending fixed term tenancies.
+The Council expects tenants to be supported by the Registered Providers to successfully maintain their tenancies, either by their own staff or by referrals to appropriate partner agencies who can provide support.

 Cases of over or under occupation should also be dealt with using existing mechanisms.
 The Council expects to be consulted by the Registered Provider before any decision is made not to grant a further tenancy.
-The inclusion of the Council in the decision making processes for granting and renewing would be very much welcomed by the Council and regarded as best practice.
+The inclusion of the Council in the decision making processes for granting and renewing tenancies is very much encouraged by the Council and regarded as best practice.

-In cases of under-occupation and unsuitability, the council expects the Registered Provider to offer a suitable tenancy in an alternative property, if there is still a need for social housing.
-If an alternative tenancy is not possible or appropriate, then advice and assistance should be given at the earliest stage, which would be at least six months before the tenancy ends (minimum notice period), and this advice and assistance should be set out in the Registered Providers tenancy policy.
+In cases of under-occupation and unsuitability, the Council expects the Registered Provider to offer a suitable tenancy in an alternative property, if there is still a need for social housing.
+If an alternative tenancy is not possible or appropriate, then advice and assistance should be given at the earliest stage, which would be at least six months (minimum notice period) before the tenancy ends.
+This advice and assistance should be set out in the Registered Provider's tenancy policy.

-If a household is under threat of their tenancy ending without renewal or an alternative tenancy being offered, the Registered Provider should refer the household to the Council's housing options teams as soon as possible.
-In all circumstances the Registered Provider and the Council should work together to prevent households who are coming to the end of flexible tenancies being threatened with homelessness.
+If a household is under threat of their tenancy ending without renewal or an alternative tenancy being offered, the Registered Provider should refer the household to the Council's Housing Options teams as soon as possible.
+In all circumstances the Registered Provider and the Council should work together to prevent households who are coming to the end of fixed term tenancies being threatened with homelessness.